siddthesquid/knowledge/computer-languages/programming/cpp/README.md

 - it is up to the packages to decide how to implement them in a way that best fits the descriptions above
 - top-level CMake options should be kept to a mimimum and should all be focused on development and debugging
+- only the `make debug` command should honor any user configured CMake options
 - project specific options should be configured via environment variables set in a `.env` file (checked in) and overridable via a `.env.local` file (local) by users or CI.
 Project specific options should not be cached

 ## Target Types